DTjomsland/t3a1-workbook/README.md

     console.log("Ain't no good boys round here!");
 }
 ```
-In the example above, the `if` condition is met, so the the line `console.log("Who's a good boy!?")` will be executed.
+In the example above, the `if` condition is met, so the line `console.log("Who's a good boy!?")` will be executed.
 If the `if` condition was not met, the line `console.log("Ain't no good boys round here!")` would be executed.

 <br>